veganaize/closure-compiler/A word about the type Object.md

 ## Enumerations

 Objects used to define a set of values should be typed with `@enum`.
-Even if you don't use the enum name as a type anywhere, the enum definition restricts the object type and allows strong typing of the object.
+Even if you don't use the enum name as a type anywhere, the enum definition restricts the object type and allows strong typing of the referenced values.

     /** @enum {ValueType} */
     var enum = {